sgbilod/faceless-youtube/docs/WEB_DASHBOARD.md

 ## Overview

-The DOPPELGANGER STUDIO Web Dashboard provides a comprehensive web interface for managing the entire video automation pipeline.
-Built with React and FastAPI, it offers real-time monitoring, job management, scheduling, and analytics.
+The **Faceless YouTube Automation Platform** Web Dashboard provides a comprehensive web interface for managing the entire faceless video automation pipeline.
+Built with React and FastAPI, it offers real-time monitoring, job management, scheduling, and analytics for automated content creation.

 ## Architecture